Monitoring health misinformation: An early-detection methodology for fact-checkers

 About the Speaker

-Dr Scott A. Hale is a Senior Research Fellow and Turing Fellow.
-He develops and applies computer science techniques to the social sciences focusing on sociolinguistics, collective action, and misinformation.
+Dr Scott A. Hale is an Associate Professor, Senior Research Fellow, and Turing Fellow.
+He develops and applies computer science techniques to the social sciences focusing on improving equitable access to quality information.

 Project Coordinator at the Berkman Klein Center for Internet & Society at Harvard University

 Jenna Sherman is a Project Coordinator at the Berkman Klein Center for Internet & Society at Harvard University, supporting the Ethics and Governance of Artificial Intelligence Initiative.